adjtomo/seisflows/docs/instructions.rst

-8. run FWI checkerboard test in parrallel
+8. Run FWI checkerboard test in parrallel
 -----------------------------------------
 If you have access to a multicore laptop or desktop, SeisFlows can be used to carry out an inversion running multiple wavefield simulations in parallel.
 To run the FWI checkerboard example in this manner, change the ``SYSTEM`` entry in ``parameters.py`` from ``serial`` to ``parallel`` and change the ``NPROCMAX`` entry to the number of processors available.